hoobooh/aria/Flaes Asteliar/Flaes Asteliar/Flaes Asteliar/1. Making a Character/1.2. Classes/Combat Classes/Martial/Fighting Doctrines/Guardian.md

 - Immediately undergo an Ability Score Improvement.
 - Gain advantage on one more saving throw type of your choice.
 - Gain 1 feat.
-- You are immune to common diseases and curses
 - Gain resistance to 2 damage types of your choice.
 ## **Damocles**